 - Ottopol K-633

 - Ottopol K-362

 - Ottopol K-65

 As we’ve mentioned before, most of the surfaces in the world are anionic or have a negative charge.
 That also applies to surfaces, indoors and out, that are regularly painted.

-Because of this property, cationic resins (please link to cationic resins page)can improve a primer’s adhesion, as well as its alkali resistance and general environmental resistance.
+Because of this property, cationic resins can improve a primer’s adhesion, as well as its alkali resistance and general environmental resistance.
 Whether it’s for interior or exterior primers, cationic resins can improve the primer’s adhesion, even to non-porous substrates, improve the paint’s resistance to stains without the need for extra additives, and much more.

 Gellner has developed several cationic resins for paint primers.
 Our resins can not only improve performance and increase stain blocking, but some of them, like our newest product Ottopol KO can also block many types of stains that other polymers can’t, like tannin oils, water-based markers, and fungal growth.

 Some examples of Gellner’s cationic resins for paint primers are:

 - Ottopol K- 12T